-The economic and environmental cost of organic waste is significant compostable waste can make up more than 50% of the waste stream.
+The economic and environmental impact of organic waste is significant, as compostable waste can account for more than 50% of the waste stream.

 The Hungry Bin composter offers an innovative solution to avoid these costs, allowing anyone to process organic waste on-site without the need to transport and contribute to this waste stream.

 In addition you are now able to harvest and use the incredible worm castings, the bi-product of broken down food scraps.
 This is considered "black gold" and some of the most nutrient dense addition to any soil!